2019 Housing Element - Implementation

 The ADU surveys are not available at this time, however email or written comments are always welcome.
 Later surveys will appear on this page as new implementation measures are discussed. pens in New Window

-The Housing Element was adopted by the Board on August 20, 2019.
-On October 23, 2019 the Element was approved by California’s Dept. of Housing and Community Development (HCD) as being in full compliance with state Housing Element law.
-Read the HCD compliance certification Opens in New Window at this link.
+The Housing Element was adopted by the Board of Supervisors on August 20, 2019.
+On October 23, 2019 the California Department of Housing and Community Development ("HCD") certified Humboldt County's 2019 Housing Element.

 The files below make up the final Housing Element that was adopted at the August 20, 2019 Board of Supervisors hearing.
-It includes public input, revisions requested by the Planning Commission, by Dept. of Housing and Community Development (HCD), and by Legal Services of Northern California.
+It includes public input, revisions requested by the Planning Commission, HCD, and Legal Services of Northern California.
 The Element was adopted with minor revisions.

 Opens a New Window.